Benefits of Essential Oils

 Tee Tree Essential Oil has a fresh, antiseptic and medicinal scent.
 It also has characteristic mint and spice back-notes. originally native to the Bungawalbin Valley in New South Wales, eastern Australia.
 Tea tree oil historically was used by Australian Aboriginal peoples in herbal remedies.

-Tea Tree Essential Oil Fights Against:
+Tea Tree Essential Oil Benefits and Uses:

 Clove Bud Essential Oil